Help with disability insurance claims

 - Show concern and compassion while respecting the employee’s privacy.
 Avoid asking about specific private health matters.
 Feel free to ask when they’re coming back to work and if there are any schedule accommodations or special equipment needed for their return.

-- Discuss appropriate actions with our claim examiner.
+- Discuss appropriate actions with our claim analyst.

 Short-term disability